flatironinstitute/sparse_dot/README.md

 `matrix_a` and `matrix_b` are either numpy arrays (1d or 2d) or scipy sparse matrices (CSR, CSC, or BSR).
 BSR matrices are supported for matrix-matrix multiplication only if one matrix is a dense array or both sparse matrices are BSR.
 Sparse COO matrices are not supported.
 Numpy arrays must be contiguous.
 Non-contiguous arrays should be copied to a contiguous array prior to calling this function.

-This package only works with float data.
+This package only works with float or complex float data.
-`cast=True` will convert data to double-precision floats by making an internal copy if necessary.
+`cast=True` will convert data to double-precision floats or complex floats by making an internal copy if necessary.
-If A and B are both single-precision floats they will be used as is.
+If A and B are both single-precision floats or complex floats they will be used as is.
 `cast=False` will raise a ValueError if the input arrays are not both double-precision or both single-precision.
 This defaults to `False` on the principle that potentially unsafe dtype conversions should not occur without explicit instruction.